Vijay Gidoomal, Chief Executive Officer, Car & General

 Dr. Li is a co-founder and CEO of JW Therapeutics, a leading cell therapy technology company.
 Dr. Li has been an active investor in life science companies, particularly those that bring in cross-border breakthrough technologies and disruptive business models to China.
 Dr. Li has held positions as a Corporate Vice President and founding General Manager of Amgen China, and was a Partner at Kleiner Perkins Caufield & Byers’ life science practice working with the USA and China funds, before which he spent over 15 years with Merck.
 Dr. Li received his Medical Degree from Shanghai Medical University followed by a Master of Science Degree in Microbiology from the University of Montana.

-Mr. Nishiguchi is the Chief Executive Officer of Japan Innovation Network, an accelerator for large companies to spur internal innovation formed by Japan’s Ministry of Trade, Economy and Industry.
-He selects projects to finance at Innovation Network Corporation of Japan.
-Mr. Nishiguchi was earlier a Worldwide Partner and Region Head of Global M&A Consulting at Mercer, where he worked on major international M&A transactions.
+Mr. Nishiguchi is the President of Startup Geneome Japan, a policy advisory and research organisation.
+He is also the President of Japan Bosai Platform, an association with the goal to make society disaster resilient and sustainable.
+Mr. Nishiguchi was earlier the CEO of Japan Innovation Network, an accelerator formed by Japan’s Ministry of Economy, Trade and Industry.
+Before Japan Innovation Network, he was a Worldwide Partner and Region Head of Global M&A Consulting at Mercer, where he worked on major international M&A transactions.
 Mr. Nishiguchi received his MBA from the Kellogg School of Management and his Degree from Sophia University in Tokyo.

 Mr. Yasuhiko Yokoi, Former Executive Vice President, Toyota Tsusho, Former Chairman of Africa Committee, Keizai Doyukai